-S. DRUG/FINGERPRINTING/CRIMINAL BACKGROUND CHECK
+DRUG/FINGERPRINTING/CRIMINAL BACKGROUND CHECK

 Interns assigned to certain facilities, may have to have a background check completed and be drug tested and/or fingerprinted.
 At some of those facilities, interns will have to pay for it.
 At others, the facility will pay for it.
 Each facility has different rules on background checks.
 Interns will need to contact the facility to which they are assigned for specific requirements.
+Placements at some facilities, include NYC Health + Hospitals locations, require additional exclusion checks that the Director must perform prior to placement.

-T. CONTACT INFORMATION/COMMUNICATION
+CONTACT INFORMATION/COMMUNICATION

 Interns must advise the Director of any change of address, telephone number, including cell number and e-mail address as soon as any one of them changes.
 Additionally, all interns must have a working e-mail address and check it daily.
 E-mail is available through the college for all students and should be checked often because the college will not be sending bills or other messages by any means other than e-mail.
 All interns must check Blackboard daily for course communications.
-All students should have a college ID card (available through Security).
-With the ID card, the intern may apply for computer accounts through the college (in "I" Building or on-line at http://www.qc.cuny.edu/computing/Pages/default.aspx) to access grades, registration information, course requirements, library resources and have the ability to use the computer system throughout the Queens College campus.
+All students should have a college ID card

+(available through Security).
+Interns must be able to access grades, registration information, course requirements, library resources and have the ability to use the computer system throughout the Queens College campus.

-U. REPLACEMENT OF EMPLOYEES
+REPLACEMENT OF EMPLOYEES